-Here are some useful things to consider in describing distribution of data or comparing two different distributions.
+Here are some useful things to consider in describing distributions of data or comparing two different distributions.

 - Symmetric refers to equal amounts of data on either side of the 'middle' of the data, i.e. the distribution of the data on one side is the mirror image of the distribution on the other side.
 This means that the median of the data is roughly equal to the mean. - Skewed refers to when one 'side' of the data spreads out to take on larger values than the other side.
 More precisely, it refers to where the mean is relative to the median.
-If the mean > median, then there must be large values on the righthand side of the distribution, compared to the left hand side (right skewed), and if the mean < median then it is the reverse.
+If the mean is much bigger than the median, then there must be large values on the right-hand side of the distribution, compared to the left hand side (right skewed), and if the mean is much smaller than the median then it is the reverse.